WVURAIL/dspira/tools/README.md

 Same browser as `check_layout.py`, so in CI it costs nothing extra.

 Contrast cannot be read off the stylesheet.
-What matters is the pair of colours that actually meet — a rule sets one, an ancestor four levels up supplies the background, and a translucent layer in between changes the answer.
+Contrast depends on the colors actually displayed together.
+Ancestor backgrounds and translucent layers can change the result of a text-color rule.
 This measures the rendered result at 390px and 1280px.
-Thresholds are WCAG 2.1 AA: 4.5:1 for body text, 3:1 for large (24px, or 18.66px bold).
+WCAG 2.1 AA requires 4.5:1 for body text and 3:1 for large text.
+Large text means 24px, or 18.66px bold).

-It matters here more than on most sites: teachers project these lessons in classrooms, where a colour that is merely acceptable on a laptop stops being readable.
+Teachers project these lessons in classrooms.
+Marginal contrast on a laptop can become unreadable on a projector.

-**A warning worth keeping.** The first version measured every element with a text-node child, which includes containers whose visible words are in their children — those inherit a colour they never paint.
+**A warning worth keeping.** The first version measured every element with a text-node child.
+This included containers inheriting colors used only by their descendants.
 It reported 81 of 82 pages broken, and every one was wrong.
-Only elements with their own non-whitespace text are measured now, and `--self-test` includes that exact case so the mistake cannot come back quietly.
+The checker now measures only elements with their own non-whitespace text. `--self-test` covers the earlier mistake.

-What it found on a correct first run: five colour pairs, all inside the two exported Jupyter notebooks, all near misses from the default Pygments palette — comments at 4.25:1, string interpolation at 3.65:1.
+The corrected first run found five failing color pairs in two exported Jupyter notebooks.
+All came from the default Pygments palette.
+Comments measured 4.25:1; string interpolation measured 3.65:1.
 They are corrected by an override block near the top of each of those two files, which explains itself.

 Since the move to the Design System the colours are its own.
-A new failure is far more likely to be a utility class on the wrong background — `text-wvu-gold` on white, say — than a stylesheet rule, and the fix is in the page, not in `css/lessons.scss`.
+New failures are more likely to involve utility classes on unsuitable backgrounds, such as `text-wvu-gold` on white.
+Fix these in the page rather than `css/lessons.scss`.

 It does not cover text over images, focus indicators, or anything needing a pointer or keyboard.
 One measurable slice, not the whole of accessibility.